jasminesis/unity/README.md

 - CSS
 - JavaScript - AJAX

-What is your application (elevator pitch, ideally in one sentence) Connecting children who want to play games together, allowing them to schedule

 What value does your application provide to your audience?
 It will enable kids to maximize their game-play-time!

-What steps have you taken to entice users? (user experience, a fancy frontend, trying out functionality before being forced to signup)
+What steps have you taken to entice users?
 Our front end is very catchy, and the interface is simple to navigate.

 ## Approach taken